www.locriantica.it

 Ponte Nuovo Editrice, Bologna 1980 - II Edizione - pag.
 93)

 The sculptures, which date back to the end of the V century b.C. or to the beginning of the IV century b.C., are made in Parian marble.
-The sculpture on the right is the better preserved (even if the head was found by archaeologist Alfonso De Franciscis only in the 1956) whereas the one on the left keeps only few original pieces, integrated by a restoration in white plaster in the first years of the 1900.
+The sculpture on the right is the better preserved (even if the head was found by archaeologist Alfonso De Franciscis only in 1956) whereas the one on the left keeps only few original pieces, integrated by a restoration in white plaster made during the first years of the XX century.

 Another sculpture, discovered few years before the Dioscuri, has been placed side by side with the two knights.
-This sculpture represents a nereid (a sea nymph which could refers to the two tritons carrying the horses of the Dioscuri) or a Nike (supposing that the whole sculptural group was made to celebrate the Locrian victory in the Battle of the Sagra, during which, according to the legend, the Dioscuri themselves fought at the Locrian side leading Locri to the final victory).
+This sculpture represents a nereid (a sea nymph which could refers to the two tritons carrying the horses of the Dioscuri) or a Nike (supposing that the whole sculptural group was made to celebrate the Locrian victory in the Battle of the Sagra, during which, according to the legend, the Dioscuri themselves fought by Locrian side, leading Locri to the final victory).

 Dioscuros